emf-creaf/medfate/news/index.md

 - Forest objects can now have a seedling bank
 - Recruitment from seeds with daily/annual environmental filters
+- Data frame ‘herbData’ can be defined in forest objects for herbaceous cohorts
+- New function ‘forest_mergeHerbs()’

 ## medfate 4.8.5